Alfresco/docs-alfresco/content-services/latest/install/zip/tomcat.md

 > **Note:** If you're include Alfresco Content Connector for AWS S3 as part of your installation, don't start Content Services before applying the S3 AMP file.

 > **Important:** After installation, you must generate and install your own certificates to secure the installation.
-For more information, see [Generating secure keys](https://docs.alfresco.com/search-enterprise/concepts/generate-keys-overview.html)(#LINK).
+For more information, see [Generate secure keys](https://docs.alfresco.com/search-enterprise/concepts/generate-keys-overview.html)(#LINK).

 ### Directory structure